-The declaration of succession is mandatory for any heir, legatee (« légataire »), beneficiary (« donataire »), guardian (« tuteur ») or curator (« curateur ») (article 800 of the French general tax code).
-It can be filled in without the intervention of notary as the latter is not required.
+The estate declaration is mandatory for any heir, legatee (‘légataire’), donee (‘donataire’), guardian (‘tuteur’) or trustee (‘curateur’) (Art.
+800 of the French General Tax Code).
+It can be completed without assistance from a solicitor as the latter is not required.

 Successions that are exonerated from the declaration, are those whose gross assets (“actif brut”) are inferior to 50 000 euros for direct line successions, between spouses or partners of a civil partnerships or to 3 000 euros for the other successions.